rekha-balan/azure-docs-test2-pr.nl-NL/articles/api-management/api-management-sample-flexible-throttling.md

 ms.topic: article
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.date: 12/15/2016
+ms.date: 02/03/2018
 ms.author: apimpm
-ms.openlocfilehash: 35375e599891a9443a91c4c3a8657e8c9c48c7b5
+ms.openlocfilehash: c7fcbd57021134631e9f10dcbb2d40e4c130af02
-ms.sourcegitcommit: 5b9d839c0c0a94b293fdafe1d6e5429506c07e05
+ms.sourcegitcommit: d1451406a010fd3aa854dc8e5b77dc5537d8050e
-ms.translationtype: HT
+ms.translationtype: MT
 ms.contentlocale: nl-NL
-ms.lasthandoff: 08/02/2018
+ms.lasthandoff: 09/13/2018
-ms.locfileid: "44672390"
+ms.locfileid: "44783827"
 ---
 # <a name="advanced-request-throttling-with-azure-api-management"></a>Advanced request throttling with Azure API Management
 Being able to throttle incoming requests is a key role of Azure API Management.
 Either by controlling the rate of requests or the total requests/data transferred, API Management allows API providers to protect their APIs from abuse and create value for different API product tiers.

-## <a name="product-based-throttling"></a>Product based throttling
+## <a name="product-based-throttling"></a>Product-based throttling
-To date, the rate throttling capabilities have been limited to being scoped to a particular Product subscription (essentially a key), defined in the API Management publisher portal.
-This is useful for the API provider to apply limits on the developers who have signed up to use their API, however, it does not help, for example, in throttling individual end-users of the API.
+To date, the rate throttling capabilities have been limited to being scoped to a particular Product subscription, defined in the Azure portal.
+This is useful for the API provider to apply limits on the developers who have signed up to use their API, however, it does not help, for example, in throttling individual end users of the API.
 It is possible that for single user of the developer's application to consume the entire quota and then prevent other customers of the developer from being able to use the application.
 Also, several customers who might generate a high volume of requests may limit access to occasional users.

 ## <a name="custom-key-based-throttling"></a>Custom key based throttling
-The new [rate-limit-by-key](https://msdn.microsoft.com/library/azure/dn894078.aspx#LimitCallRateByKey) and [quota-by-key](https://msdn.microsoft.com/library/azure/dn894078.aspx#SetUsageQuotaByKey) policies provide a significantly more flexible solution to traffic control.
-These new policies allow you to define expressions to identify the keys that will be used to track traffic usage.
+The new [rate-limit-by-key](https://msdn.microsoft.com/library/azure/dn894078.aspx#LimitCallRateByKey) and [quota-by-key](https://msdn.microsoft.com/library/azure/dn894078.aspx#SetUsageQuotaByKey) policies provide a more flexible solution to traffic control.
+These new policies allow you to define expressions to identify the keys that are used to track traffic usage.
 The way this works is easiest illustrated with an example.

 ## <a name="ip-address-throttling"></a>IP Address throttling
 The following policies restrict a single client IP address to only 10 calls every minute, with a total of 1,000,000 calls and 10,000 kilobytes of bandwidth per month.